 How climate fintechs are paving the path to sustainability

 A new subset of fintechs is emerging, dedicated to providing financial solutions that can address the most pressing challenges in sustainability.
-Cristina Criddle, Financial Times technology reporter, speaks to David Rubin, Head of Visa’s Component and Partner Hub, about the potential of these companies and how they can effect change.
+Cristina Criddle, Financial Times technology reporter, spoke to David Rubin, Head of Visa’s Component and Partner Hub in June 2022, about the potential of these companies and how they can effect change.

 Why do you think we have seen an increased appetite for climate fintechs?